 Tip 3: If shaking becomes tiring, take breaks and return to it.

-FAQs For Homemade Butter Recipe
+FAQs For Making Butter With Kids

 The shaking process typically takes 7-10 minutes.
 However, the time can vary slightly depending on how vigorously you shake the container.
 To keep it fun, take turns with your kids, and don't worry if it takes a little longer.